We offer a wide variety of courses delivered through several different qualifications.

 What’s the difference?
 A levels are general academic courses mainly assessed through examination at the end of two years.
 Specific information about assessment can be found on the course pages.

 BTECs and Cambridge Technicals are more vocationally oriented and are predominantly assessed through coursework.

 Our standard expectation is that all students will study the equivalent of three subjects, though four subjects can be taken by the most able students.

 We offer a vocational pathway for students who do not currently meet the entry requirements to study level 3 qualifications.
 It provides a practical, real-world approach to learning which will include a meaningful and relevant work placement.
 You will review your own performance regularly and assessment is 100% through coursework, taking away the pressure of examinations.
 This pathway is valued for progression into further study, employment and apprenticeships.
 Your programme of study is put together as follows:

 At the end of the year you can go on to employment, further education and training or an apprenticeship.
-If you achieve a merit grade or above you can progress on to a level 3 course in your main vocational subject (two A level equivalent) and take an additional vocational course or A level.
+If you achieve a distinction grade you can be considered for progression on to a level 3 course in your main vocational subject (two A level equivalent) and take an additional vocational course or A level.